Teamex07/Ex-Bomber-Pro/README.md

 ## Support

-For support, Talegram https://t.me/Teamex07 or join our Slack channel.
+For support, Talegram <a href="https://t.me/Teamex07">Talegram</a> join our channel.

 ## Download